thompsoncreative/message_generator/readme.md

 Tony Thompson, developer

 ## Description
 This program will generate a random message every time the program runs.
-The program will take a base sentence and swap out the nouns, verbs, and adjectives to generate a new, random, and possibly silly sentence.
+The program will take a base sentence and swap out names and occupations.

 ### Example
-Base sentence: A fuzzy bear bounded towards the stream to eat a fish.

-Random message: A sly cat creeped towards the table to swat the glass.

-Random message: A picky dog crawled towards the truck to eat the water.
+Base sentence: Hi, my name is (name) and I am a (occupation).git status

+Random message: Hi, my name is Fiona Willings and I am a pediatric dentist.

 ## Objectives
 - Build a message generator program using JavaScript